cornjacket/treehouse_angular_from_solutions/README.md

 http://stackoverflow.com/questions/27742070/angularjs-error-cross-origin-requests-are-only-supported-for-protocol-schemes

 So I took the advice and ran node/npm with the http-server to serve the application.
 I did find that I had to have Chrome go to http://localhost:8080 instead of http://0.0.0.0:8080 per the http-server instructions.

+Starting the server from a command prompt is:
+> http-server C:\location\to\app

   .directive('barChart', function () {
     return {